 UDP: four ports

-Programming software for IP parameters
+Programming software for IP parameters and encryption key

 IP port numbers and DDNS parameters, which designated an external Internet name for each ER15 via Dynamic DNS or other services.